Topzle Topzle

 November 8, 2014

-When the Mythical Pokémon Diancie cannot figure out how to make a new Heart Diamond to save its kingdom and its Carbink subjects, it seeks out the Legendary Life Pokémon Xerneas for help.
-Along the way, it meets Ash, Serena, Clemont, and Bonnie, who help it escape from those who seek to exploit its power, including Marilyn Flame and Ninja Riot, a duo of jewel thieves, and Argus Steel and his daughter Millis, amidst the awakening of the Legendary Pokémon Yveltal.
+When the Mythical Pokémon Diancie cannot figure out how to make a new Heart Diamond to save her kingdom and her Carbink subjects, she seeks out the Legendary Pokémon Xerneas for help.
+Along the way, she meets Ash, Serena, Clemont, and Bonnie, who help her escape from those who seek to exploit her power, including Marilyn Flame and Ninja Riot, a duo

 18